chalbert/w3p/specs/web-components.md

     </with-connect>
   </with-intl>
   ```
+  An alternative would be to use shadow-dom to offuscate the wrappers.
+The good points about visible wrapper is that it is very transparent and easy to debug.
+The downside could be its performance, but it would be worth do a real perf analysis.
+Usability is more important than pure perf.
 * Inheritance *could* work with strong guidelines, although is *feels* wrong when use to real composition.
   * Only public `constructor` method authorized